 This isn’t just good for your physical health, but also for your mental health.
 Yes, we’re being told to stay home, but we are allowed to go for walks or runs or bike rides (local laws permitting) as long as you stay 6 feet away from anyone else out there.
 Getting outside will get you active and moving, plus, you’ll get vitamin D. Not only is this important for your mood, but it’s also a crucial vitamin your body needs to help absorb calcium to maintain healthy bones.
-Also, it’ll boost your immune system, which is crucial during this pandemic.
+Also, it’ll boost your immune system, which is crucial during quarantine..

 Receive weekly content on the latest and greatest in wellness, mindfulness, and more so you can continue shifting forward — mind, body, and soul.

 Your privacy is our top priority.
 Unsubscribe anytime.